 Rosebery Primary School is a brand new school in the City Of Palmerston.
 We opened our doors on January 25th 2011 and began with approximately 280 students across all year levels from Pre-School to Year 6.
 Our students and our staff come to us from schools and communities across the Northern Territory, the rest of Australia and even other parts of the world.

-The Rosebery Primary and Middle Schools are located in an important place for our community.
+The Rosebery Primary Schools is located in an important place for our community.
 It has been a special place for travellers and explorers in the Northern Territory's foundation days.
 It has been a crucial location for our defence forces in times of war and is the gateway to several airstrips of major significance in the outcome of World War II.
 It is also an important place in the Indigenous and natural histories of our land.
 Mitchell Creek runs across the back of our schools and connects Palmerston to the ocean through the Elizabeth River.
 Our address at Belyuen Road is named after Crab Billy Belyuen, a senior Aboriginal elder of the Larrakia people.
 His name means "Sacred Water Hole".

 Our school's logo, the long-neck turtle is a symbol of the rich fauna we are blessed with in this place.
 With a hard outer shell, long-neck turtles show resilience and adaptability throughout their lives.
 In their younger lives, they stay close to home in the fresh water where they can feel safe and cared for.
 But later in life, they have been known to travel vast distances to find better and more interesting lives.
 Long-neck turtles are an indicator of a very healthy environment.